 As a matter of Mexican law, security interests may be created through a variety of forms, the suitability of which will largely depend on the type of assets and particular characteristics of the project.
 The benefit of the security is usually held by the lenders through a collateral agent named by the lenders that shall act in accordance with the direction of the lenders.

 A description of the main forms of security interest that are used in project finance transactions and their perfection requirements is included as follows.

 By means of a security trust, the debtor transfers to a Mexican bank, as trustee under a trust, title to assets that are specifically identified to the trustee, to be held by the trustee as security for performance of the obligations of the debtor.
-The security trust allows flexibility to create security on any kind of real and personal property and is one of the most commonly used security mechanisms in project financing transactions in Mexico.
+The security trust allows flexibility to create security over any kind of real and personal property and is one of the most commonly used security mechanisms in project financing transactions in Mexico.

-Project finance lenders typically require that the majority of the project assets be contributed into the trust, provided that in relation to assets or rights that the debtor is unable to dispose title of, for example, in relation to permits and licences, the debtor is not required to transfer those rights into the trust and is expected to create security on those assets through other means.
+Project finance lenders typically require that the majority of the project assets be contributed into the trust, provided that in relation to assets or rights that the debtor is unable to dispose title of, for example, in relation to permits and licences, the debtor is not required to transfer those rights into the trust and is expected to create security over those assets through other means.